thomas3577/tano/docs/api.md

 **Parameters:**

 - `taskName` (string): Sets the name of the task.
 - `needs` (INeeds): Names of tasks to be executed before this task.
-The following properties are included:
 - `values` ((string | ITaskParams)[]): List of task names or task params.
 You can mix them.

 **Example:**